How to Boost Wi‑Fi Coverage in Large Homes

 5. Smart Router and Node Placement

-Even the best hardware fails if placed incorrectly.
+Even the best hardware won’t perform well if placed incorrectly.
 Follow these placement rules:

 - Place the main router in a central, open location

-- Keep it off the floor and away from thick walls
+- Keep it elevated and away from thick walls

 - Distribute mesh nodes evenly across floors